 This operation determines that the chamber does not contain any materials that emit significant amounts of hydrocarbons.
 The check shall be carried out at the enclosure's introduction to service, after any operations in the enclosure which may affect background emissions and at a frequency of at least once per year.

 2.2.1.
-Variable-volume enclosures may be operated in either latched or unlatched volume configuration, as described in paragraph 2.1.1. above, ambient temperatures shall be maintained at 308 K 2 K. (35 2 °C) [309 K 2 K (36 2 °C)], throughout the 4-hour period mentioned below.
+Variable-volume enclosures may be operated in either latched or unlatched volume configuration, as described in paragraph 2.1.1., ambient temperatures shall be maintained at 308 K 2 K. (35 2 °C) [309 K 2 K (36 2 °C)], throughout the 4-hour period mentioned below.

 2.2.2.
 Fixed volume enclosures shall be operated with the inlet and outlet flow streams closed.
 Ambient temperatures shall be maintained at 308 K 2 K (35 2 °C) [309 K 2 K (36 2 °C) throughout the 4-hour period mentioned below.